For First Years and Parents

 End of Year Notes

-First aid knowledge is usually the stumbling block, which is why we recommend the scouts take first-aid merit badge at summer camp and become first aid experts.
+First aid knowledge can be challenging, which is why we recommend that Scouts take first-aid merit badge at summer camp and become first aid experts.
 As we have said throughout the year Troop 174 emphasizes first aid at the first class level since we camp out every month and the scouts are outside in the woods, sometimes on their own, and they need to be prepared to handle first aid problems themselves.

 End-of-the-Year Eagle Court of Honor & Scout Awards Ceremony

-Please join us at 4 pm. on the last Saturday in May or first in June (see calendar for exact date and venue) for the Eagle Court of Honor and awards for all scouts.
+Please join us at 4:00 PM. on the last Saturday in May or first in June (see calendar for exact date and venue) for the Eagle Court of Honor and awards picnic for all scouts.
 Families are welcome under the big tent and the food prepared by the bus crew is always great.
-First year scouts need to be there by 3 p.m. to help direct parking and set up some tables.
+First year scouts need to arrive at 3:00 PM to help direct parking and set up tables.
 Scouts need to wear full uniforms and first-year scouts are likely to win some troop awards as well as receive any second-class and first-class rank awards.

-All Dads please join us.
-We plan the following year’s events, calendar, and direction of the Troop at this meeting.
-We rotate every other year; even years are an out-of-town Friday night campout and dinner, meeting Saturday morning; odd years are a Saturday morning breakfast meeting at an event space in Indianapolis.
+All dads please join us.
+The Troop Committee plans the following Scout year’s events, calendar, and direction of the Troop at this meeting.
+Every other year we start with an adults only out-of-town Friday night campout and dinner with the planning meeting Saturday morning.
+For every other year, we have a Saturday morning breakfast meeting at an event space in Indianapolis.
 The date is the weekend after the Eagle Court of Honor.
-We need lots of first-year dads to come and help make the plans for next year.
-Mom’s are welcome to attend.
-This is a great time, and the event when all decisions are made so please join us to understand how this group works.
+We need first-year Troop Committee parents to attend and help make the plans for next year.
+This is an important session and is a great opportunity to learn more and volunteer to help.

 Camp Ransburg

-There is a large amount of information on Ransburg on its dedicated pages so I won’t repeat it all here.
+There is a large amount of information on summer camp at Ransburg Scout Reservation on its dedicated web page so it will not be repeated here.
 Your first year scout should plan to attend the week at camp if at all possible.
-First and foremost it is a lot of fun.
-Ransburg is a world-class scout camp on the shore of Lake Monroe, Indiana.
+First and foremost, it is a lot of fun.
+Ransburg is a world-class scout camp on the shores of beautiful Lake Monroe near Bloomington, Indiana.
 Your son will earn – or get a solid start on – a good number of merit badges.
-He will also complete a number of the requirements to advance to First Class Scout.
-The trip is a fantastic value – check it out.
+He will also complete a number of the requirements to advance to the First Class rank.
+The week-long summer camp is a fantastic value – check it out.
+Troop-designated adult leaders will also be on site so please let us know if you are interested in spending some time with the Troop at summer camp!